-Regarding the approval process, which currently follows the 2022 Biosafety Law, all activity linked to GE or derived products is subject to a prior approval of the competent authority.
+GE or derived products: Under Senegal's 2022 Biosafety Law, any activity involving GE products or their derivatives must receive prior approval from the designated competent authority.
 For more information, please see the latest Agricultural Biotechnology Annual Report.

-Since 2005, Senegal banned the importation of live poultry including chick flesh, and eggs (tariff position 01-05), uncooked poultry meat and poultry cuts (tariff position 02-07) including fresh egg and egg products intended for consumption (tariff 04-07 and 04-08).
+Poultry Importation Ban: Since 2005, Senegal has banned the importation of live poultry including chick flesh and eggs (tariff position 01-05), uncooked poultry meat and poultry cuts (tariff position 02-07) including fresh egg and egg products intended for consumption (tariff 04-07 and 04-08).
 Until Senegal lifts the ban, no uncooked poultry meat can be exported to Senegal, though processed poultry products are eligible for export.
-Only old day chicks for breeding and eggs for hatching along with health certificate and certificate of origin can be imported.
+Only day-old chicks for breeding and eggs for hatching along with health certificate and certificate of origin can be imported.